Raxephion/loRA-Epoch-Analyser/README.md

 The tool helps you:

-*   Detect the best LoRA strength for subtle or strong stylistic changes
+*   Detect the best LoRA epoch for subtle or strong stylistic changes
 *   Avoid over-strengthening that introduces artifacts
 *   Maintain good image quality while applying desired effects